MAIR — International Relations

 MA

-The MA thesis in International Relations is a substantial research project demonstrating the capacity for independent scholarly work.
-The thesis should reflect your specialization track and build upon the knowledge, topics, methods, and skills gained from your coursework.
+The MA thesis in International Relations is a substantial research project that demonstrates the capacity for independent scholarly work.
+The thesis should reflect your specialization track and build on the knowledge, topics, methods, and skills gained from your coursework.

 The content below is adapted from the MAIR thesis supervision guidelines for students.
 Always confirm details with your supervisor and check Brightspace for the most current information.